Helioviewer-Project/JHelioviewer-SWHV/docs/jhv-heliocentric-3d-data-interface.md

 transparently over HTTP using `Content-Encoding: gzip`.

 The profiles below describe the interface supported by JHV today.
 They are intentionally more specific than the FITS and glTF standards themselves.
-Keeping that supported profile explicit gives producing projects a stable target and gives both sides a concrete basis for discussing future extensions.
+Keeping that supported profile explicit gives producers a stable target and gives both sides a concrete basis for discussing future extensions.

 The COCONUT conversion near the end is a worked example.
 Its numerical and scientific choices are not requirements of